slakas/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 	- Generally takes 3 - 5 hours to restore from glacier
     - Stores data for as low as .01G a month
     - Optimized for data that is infrequently accessed and for which retrieval times of 3 to 5 hours are suitable (slow retrieval).

+### Amazon S3 Storage Classes

+- **S3 Standard**
+    - Low latency and high throughput performance
+    - Designed for durability of 99.999999999% of objects across multiple Availability Zones
+    - Resilient against events that impact an entire Availability Zone
+    - Designed for 99.99% availability over a given year
+    - Backed with the Amazon S3 Service Level Agreement for availability
+    - Supports SSL for data in transit and encryption of data at rest
+    - S3 Lifecycle management for automatic migration of objects to other S3 Storage Classes

+ - **S3 Intelligent-Tiering**
+    - Same low latency and high throughput performance of S3 Standard **- Small monthly monitoring and auto-tiering fee** **- Automatically moves objects between two access tiers based on changing access patterns**
+    - Designed for durability of 99.999999999% of objects across multiple Availability Zones
+    - Resilient against events that impact an entire Availability Zone
+    - Designed for 99.9% availability over a given year
+    - Backed with the Amazon S3 Service Level Agreement for availability
+    - Supports SSL for data in transit and encryption of data at rest
+    - S3 Lifecycle management for automatic migration of objects to other S3 Storage Classes

+ - **S3 Standard-IA**

 ### S3 Charges